Mission Statement

 By-Laws

 This organization shall be called the Board of Trustees of the Nortonville Public Library existing by provision of K.S.A.
-12-1222 with powers and duties provided in K.S.A.
-12-15 and K.S.A.
+12-1222 with powers and duties provided in KS.A.
+12-15 and KS.A.
 12-25 of the Laws of the State of Kansas.

-All public library board meetings are subject to the Kansas Open Meetings Act (KOMA), K.S.A.
+AU public library board meetings are subject to the Kansas Open Meetings Act (KOMA), K.S.A.
 75-4317.
 The Library Board shall meet at 6:30 on the final Wednesday of each month at the Library.
 The regular meeting in May shall be the annual meeting.
-Special meetings shall be called by the chairman or upon written request by a majority of the board members.
-No business except that for which the meeting was called may be transacted at a special meeting.

 If formal motion is made, seconded and carried, the board may recess, for a specified time, to a closed executive meeting.
 Provided no binding action shall take place during the closed door session and provided the purpose of the session is stated.
 The motion to recess must include a statement of the justification for closing the meeting, the subjects to be discussed during the meeting, and the time and place.
 The law specifies that only certain subjects may be discussed during the closed meeting.
 Those which apply to libraries are the following:

-1. Personnel matters
+- Personnel matters

-2. Matters relating to employer-employee negotiations
+- Matters relating to employer-employee negotiations

-3. Confidential data relating to financial affairs or trusts
+- Confidential data relating to financial affairs or trusts

-4. Preliminary discussion relating to the acquisition of real property
+- Preliminary discussion relating to the acquisition of real property

 Four members shall constitute a quorum for a seven member library board.
 The Board shall hold an annual meeting at the same time and place as their regular May meeting at which time election of officers will be held.
 All officers will serve for one year with the option of being re-elected the following year.